jtomori/vex_tutorial/README.md

 }

 // this function declaration returns different type
-// the function name does not really match its functionality, its just for the example float randomizeN(vector N; float amount; int seed) {
+// the function name does not really match its functionality, it is just for the example float randomizeN(vector N; float amount; int seed) {
 	float randDir;